ionic-team/ionic-docs/src/pages/vue/quickstart.md

 </ion-item>
 ```

 Looking at our code, we have a special attribute called slot.
-This is key for letting the IonItem know where to place the `IonCheckbox` when it renders.
+This is key for letting the `IonItem` know where to place the `IonCheckbox` when it renders.
 This is not a Vue API, but a web standards API.
 Additionally, this is different from the slots API you may recall from Vue 2.

 Let's look at another component from Ionic Framework, FAB.
 Floating Action Buttons are a nice way to provide a main action that is elevated from the rest of an app.
-For this FAB, we'll need three components: a FAB, a FAB Button, and an Icon.
+For this FAB, we will need three components: a FAB, a FAB Button, and an Icon.

 ```typescript
 import { add } from 'ionicons/icons';